 Two hours are required.
-Recommended courses are KIN 123 - Fitness for Life (2 hours) or two (1 hour) PED activity courses.
+Recommended courses are KIN 123 - Fitness for Life (2 hours), or any combination of KIN 124-Nutrition for Well-Being (1 hour) and PED activity courses (1 hour).

 Students at Mississippi College are required to complete chapel requirements based on the student classification at the time of enrollment as detailed below: